Colin Hay: 2005–2020: Continued success

-In 2006 Hay provided his voice for one of the characters in the computer-animated film The Wild.
+In 2006 Hay provided his voice for one of the characters in the animated film The Wild.

 In April 2007, Hay released his ninth studio album, Are You Lookin' at Me?.
 In 2008, Hay plays the role of Nick at the horror movie The Uninvited.

 In May 2009, Hay performed at the Artist for the Arts Foundation benefit at Barnum Hall, Santa Monica High School, Santa Monica, California.
 Performing alongside Curt Smith of Tears for Fears, Fee Waybill of the Tubes, Venice, and over 70 members of the Santa Monica High School Orchestra and Girls Choir, the benefit helped to provide funds for the continuation of music education in public schools.

 In August 2009, Hay released his tenth studio album, American Sunshine.

 In 2010, Hay released the live album, Live at the Corner, filmed in 2007 at the Corner Hotel in Melbourne, Australia.

 In August 2010, Hay performed in Missoula, Montana with a Los Angeles roots rock band named Patrolled By Radar.

 In May 2011, Hay released his eleventh studio album Gathering Mercury.
 In 2011, Hay commented on his early solo career, stating, "After Men at Work, for the better part of a decade, I was stumbling around being unfocused.
 It was pre-internet; I really had to try to find my audiences by going out on tour.
 Men at Work really didn't build a foundational audience.
 We came in as a pop band with enormous radio success; once that goes away and the band breaks up the audience tends to go away with it.
 You're left with what you want to make of it.
 When you start out doing those tours, you start again [and] you tend not to attract a very big number of people.
-I'd play to a hundred people or sometimes less."
+I'd play to a hundred people or sometimes less".

 In December 2013, Hay announced on his website that he was done touring "for the time being" and would spend 2014 writing and recording.

 In February 2015, Hay released his twelfth studio album, Next Year People.
 The album was preceded by the single "Trying to Get to You".

 On 4 August 2015, Colin Hay: Waiting for my Real Life, a documentary film about Hay, debuted at the Melbourne International Film Festival.

 On 27 January 2017, he released the first single, "A Thousand Million Reasons", from his thirteenth studio album Fierce Mercy, released in March 2017.
 Fierce Mercy debuted at number 44 on the ARIA chart, becoming his second solo chart entry in Australia.
 The album was promoted with his segments on Julia Zemiro's Home Delivery and Sunday Night.

 Also in 2017, Hay released his first audiobook, Aesop's Fables with Colin Hay, published by Devault-Graves Digital Editions, for which he narrated 24 of Aesop's Fables written by author Tom Graves.